Sawyer-Powell/ngx-natlang/README.md

 OpenAI provides a fantastic tool for getting structured data out of their GPT-3.5 and GPT-4 models called [function calling](https://openai.com/blog/function-calling-and-other-api-updates).

-This provides us an amazing opportunity to integrate LLM based computing with traditional computing, allowing us to control applications through the interface of natural language.
+This gives us an amazing opportunity to integrate LLM based computing with traditional computing, allowing us to control applications through the interface of natural language.